saikumar1767/RenewableEnergyAnalytics/README.md

 ## API and Data Storage

 The backend leverages Flask (a Python web framework) to create a RESTful API responsible for user authentication, data retrieval, and filtering.
-This API interacts with a secure database (specific instructions on database setup will be provided) to store user information and energy data.
+This API uses a secure database to store user information and energy data.

 ## Deployment

 The Dockerfile enables containerization for smooth deployment.
-Additionally, instructions will be provided for deploying the application and database to AWS services, ensuring scalability and security.
-HTTPS will be implemented to enhance protection during deployment further.
+Instructions are provided above for deploying the application and server to AWS services, ensuring scalability and security.
+HTTPS is implemented to enhance protection during deployment.

 ## Git CI/CD